zizicharter/python-polygon-painter/Turtle.md

 >Exercise: Try using the `forward`, `backward`, `left` and `right` functions to draw a square.

 You might notice that the Turtle window closes when the script has finished running.
 This doesn't give you time to admire your art work!
-If you would like to stop this you can add the line `t.exitonclick()`.
-This will tell the script to close the Turtle window only once it has been clicked on.
+If you would like to stop this you can add the line `t.done()`at the end of your script.
+This will tell the script that you have finished with Turtle but not close the window automatically.

 <details> <summary>Additional movement functions </summary>